← Back to Blog

 Intended OS isn't about creating a rigid, over-scheduled life.
 It's about creating enough structure so you can relax.
 When the basics run smoothly, you have more energy for spontaneity, connection, and joy.

-The framework is organized into 10 interconnected areas of family life:
+The framework is organized into 6 focused areas of family life:

-- Vision & Values — Your family's north star
+1. Vision & Values — Your family's core principles, mission, and 10-year dream

 Who Is This For?